 Let your pasta bake rest

 Okay, so it’s a little hard to resist the urge to serve up all that baked goodness right out of the oven, however it’s important to wait 5-10 minutes.
-This gives the bake time to slightly firm up, so your pasta bake will hold its shape and be easier to serve and eat!
+This gives the bake time to firm up slightly, so your pasta bake will hold its shape and be easier to serve and eat.

-The pasta bake recipes below have been tested so that they will always come out delicious, try them out for your next pasta bake dinner.
+Check out lots of pasta bake recipes below!
+These have been tested so that they will always come out just right.
+Click for a collection of pasta bake recipes.